 DOT FedBizOpps Opportunities

-Federal Business Opportunities (FedBizOpps) is the primary location to identify active federal contract opportunities (including DOT opportunities) over $25,000.
-FedBizOpps allows you to search for federal procurement opportunities and receive automatic email announcements on those same procurements as soon as they are announced.
-Visitors are encouraged to register with FedBizOpps to sign up for the Interested Vendors List to receive updated information on individual procurement opportunities.
+Federal Business Opportunities (FedBizOpps) is the primary location to identify active federal contract opportunities over $25,000 allowing small business concerns to search for federal procurement opportunities.
+Visitors are encouraged to register with FedBizOpps to receive automatic email announcements on upcoming procurement opportunities, sources sought, etc.

 Essential Links for Small Business